cloud-simple/docker-ciscat/README.md

   * `docker compose up -d`
 * See the applications log with the following command
   * `docker compose logs`
+* Now end users should be able to run assessment from the Shared Folder using the appropriate batch file, like `\\samba.example.org\CIS\cis-cat-centralized-ccpd.bat`

 ### CCPD App and DB